New and Updated Rules Summary for 2025

-JSA will be following the USA Softball rule regarding courtesy runners for pitchers.
 An additional courtesy runner is allowed anytime the pitcher is on base.
-The courtesy runner for the pitcher does not count towards the one courtesy runner per inning and must be the same gender as the pitcher.
+The courtesy runner for the pitcher may be any eligible player.
+The courtesy runner for the pitcher does not count towards the one courtesy runner per inning.

 Questions?
 Please contact your Board/League Representative regarding these rule updates.
 The list of JSA Board Members can be found HERE.